-WORLD PREMIERE ADAPTATION.
-Love, loss, and creation merge in unexpected ways in this thrilling classic gothic tale conceived by Manual Cinema.
+Love, loss, and creation merge in unexpected ways in this thrilling classic gothic tale.
 Stories of Mary Shelley, Victor Frankenstein, and his Monster expose how the forces of family, community, and education shape personhood—or destroy it by their absence.

-History may well remember the work of Watson and Crick that shaped biology, but it was British chemist Rosalind Franklin who provided the key to the double helix DNA discovery.
+History may well remember the work of Watson and Crick, but it was British chemist Rosalind Franklin who provided the key to the double helix DNA discovery.
 Photograph 51 shares the complex story of an ambitious female scientist in a world of men, her pursuit for the secret of life, and her forgotten accomplishments.

 WHO HAVE CONSIDERED SUICIDE WHEN THE RAINBOW IS ENUF